ssbc/ssb-meta-feeds-spec/README.md

 a certain subset of the whole network.
 This can naturally be combined with private groups to better ensure safety.

+## Same-as

+While there are different ways to solve the problem of multiple feeds belonging to the same physical person.
+We are going to sketch two possible solutions here in very broad terms.

+One solution would be to derive a key for each device from the main key and transfer those to the devices out of band.
+Or to simply collect the device ids.
+In any case, the main feed would maintain a subfeed with all the devices listed.
+The main feed would then be authorative of which devices constitute same-as.

+Another option would be to have each device main a list of other keys they consider same-as.
+If they are all in agreement the feeds would be considered the same.

 # Open questions

 - In the case of claims, how are bad actors handled?